Multidimensional Stable driven McKean-Vlasov SDEs with distributional interaction kernel -- a regularization by noise perspective

-\begin{rem}\, \begin{itemize} \item[(i)] \textit{On the associated metric and space in which the solution belongs to}.
+\begin{rem}\, \textit{On the associated metric and space in which the solution belongs to}.
 For whom are familiar with the smoothing effect of \emph{linear} SDEs (as briefly described above), it would seem reasonable, in view of \eqref{MILD_NONLIN}, to look for the law of the process in the space of probability measures whose regularity is precisely given according to the usual parabolic bootstrap associated with the non-degenerate noise.
 Namely, as the interaction kernel $b$ belongs to $B_{\infty,\infty}^{\beta}(\R^d,\R^d)$, the corresponding space for probability measures would be $B_{1,1}^{\beta + \alpha}(\R^d,\R)$, similarly to the \emph{linear} case.
 Note that, in the singular setting, the regularity associated with the parabolic bootstrap, i.e. $\beta+\alpha $, is greater or equal than the minimal regularity, i.e. $-\beta $, needed to define properly the drift (see \eqref{DEF_DRIFT}).
 Namely,

 meaning that, except in the Brownian case ($\alpha=2$), the regularity of the weak solution should be better than the one obtained in this work.
 However, we were not able to prove such a result for any positive time $T>0$, but only in small time.
-We feel that this restriction comes from the particular smoothing effect of the McKean-Vlasov SDEs previously described and the dequadrification approach, which allows to handle any initial measure but not to benefit from a potential smoothness of this latter to iterate the analysis {(this feature will be one of the cores of \cite{chau:jabi:meno:22-2} as briefly mentioned below).} \item[(ii)] \textit{On the thresholds}.
-Let us point out that the threshold \eqref{THRESHOLD_MCKEAN} actually corresponds to the one deriving from the scaling analysis in the linear case.
-Indeed consider the following scalar perturbed Peano dynamics: for $\epsilon>0 $,
+We feel that this restriction comes from the particular smoothing effect of the McKean-Vlasov SDEs previously described and the dequadrification approach, which allows to handle any initial measure but not to benefit from a potential smoothness of this latter to iterate the analysis {(this feature will be one of the cores of \cite{chau:jabi:meno:22-2} as briefly mentioned below).} \end{rem}